coreeng/core-platform-docs/content/app/how-tos/lightweight-envs.md

 All reference apps create at least:

 * functional - for stubbed functional tests
-* nft - for stubbed functional tests
+* nft - for stubbed non-functional tests
+* integration - for integration tests

 Typically, all lightweight environments are created in your dev cluster and only a single namespace per application is in production.